dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 5. [Validation](#validation)
 6. [Extending Validation](#extending-validation)

-In this article we'll explain the benefits of Blazor forms, we'll look at their lifecycle and explain the fundamental concepts used to create and extend forms using Blazor.

 ## <a name="fundamentals"></a> Form Fundamentals

 Let's assume that we are building a Contact form which has two fields (Name and Email) and a button to submit the form.
-In ASP.NET MVC the code required to build such a form might look like this.
+In ASP.NET MVC, the code required to build such a form might look like this.

 ```html
 <form asp-controller="Home" asp-action="Register" method="post">